mdehollander/biosb-metagenomics/docs/functional-annotation/viromes.md

 ??? done "How many low, medium, and high quality viruses do you detect?
 How many of the viruses have direct terminal repeats?"
     5 low,  3 medium, 7 high quality, of them 3 have DTR

-We will work with both the detected viruses and proviruses, so we combine them:

-    cat checkv/proviruses.fna checkv/viruses.fna > checkv/combined.fna

-## Step 3 - Taxonomic classification

-We use vConTACT2 for taxonomic classification.
-This is done on the protein level and we first need to detect ORFs.
-This is done with prodigal:

-    prodigal -p meta -a checkv/combined-prot.faa \
-      -i checkv/combined.fna -f gff -o checkv/combined-prot.gff

-Next we parse the prodigal output and prepare it for vConTACT2

-    vcontact2_gene2genome -p checkv/combined-prot.faa \
-      -o checkv/viral_genomes_g2g.csv -s 'Prodigal-FAA'

-Finally, we are ready to cluster our sequences with the viral RefSeq.

-**Note:** The following command takes about 2h.
-You can also continue with the results in ``/data/precomputed/virome/vcontact/``.

-    vcontact2 --raw-proteins checkv/combined-prot.faa --rel-mode 'Diamond' \
-      --proteins-fp checkv/viral_genomes_g2g.csv \
-      --db 'ProkaryoticViralRefSeq94-Merged' --pcs-mode MCL \
-      --vcs-mode ClusterONE --c1-bin /opt/conda/bin/clusterone \
-      --threads 2 --output-dir vcontact

-The vConTACT2 output is described [here](https://bitbucket.org/MAVERICLab/vcontact2/wiki/Home).
-You can load the file ``genome_by_genome_overview.csv`` in a spreadsheet program and check which one of the contigs are clustered (they are in the end of the file).
-Alternatively, you can check which of the clusters in ``viral_cluster_overview.csv`` contain contigs:

-    grep k141 viral_cluster_overview.csv

-??? done "Which of the contigs are clustered with phages from RefSeq?
-What can you say about the taxonomy and host range of the clusters?"
-    k141_124 - belongs to cluster VC_105 that has been split in 2 subclusters, the other subcluster contains Bacillus phages of the Myoviridae family
-    k141_1485 - clusters with Bacillus phages of the Siphoviridae family
-    k141_1484 - clusters with Escherichia phages of the Microviridae family
-    k141_1004 - clusters with Stenotrophomonas phages of the Inoviridae family
-    k141_292 - clusters with Sphingobium phages of the Siphoviridae family

-## Step 4 - AMG detection

-Then we run the checkV-trimmed sequences through VirSorter2 again to generate ``affi-contigs.tab`` files needed by DRAMv to identify AMGs.
-Note the``--seqname-suffix-off`` option preserves the original input sequence name since we are sure there is no chance of getting >1 proviruses from the same contig in this second pass, and the ``--viral-gene-enrich-off`` option turns off the requirement of having more viral genes than host genes to make sure that VirSorter2 is not doing any screening at this step.

-**Note:** The following command takes about 30 min.
-You can also continue with the results in ``/data/precomputed/virome/vs2-pass2/``.

-    virsorter run --seqname-suffix-off --viral-gene-enrich-off --provirus-off \
-      --prep-for-dramv -i checkv/combined.fna -w vs2-pass2 --min-score 0.5 \
-      -j 2 all

-Then run DRAMv to annotate the identified sequences, which can be used for manual curation.

-**Note:** The following command takes about 10 min.
-You can run it or continue with the precomputed results in ``/data/precomputed/virome/dramv-annotate/``.

-    DRAM-v.py annotate -i vs2-pass2/for-dramv/final-viral-combined-for-dramv.fa \
-      -v vs2-pass2/for-dramv/viral-affi-contigs-for-dramv.tab -o dramv-annotate \
-      --skip_trnascan --threads 2 --min_contig_size 5000

-Finally, we use ``distill`` to summarize the annotations.

-    DRAM-v.py distill -i dramv-annotate/annotations.tsv -o dramv-distill

-The summarized output can be found in ``dramv-distill/amg_summary.tsv``.

-??? done "Which contigs contain AMG and of which function?
-Which potential hosts have been identfied for them with the vConTACT2 analysis?"
-    We find 2 contigs that contain a dUTP pyrophosphatase: k141_124 (potential Bacillus phage) and k141_1483 (unclustered)

-To get an overview of all AMGs detected in the data, you can check ``dram-annotate/annotations.tsv``.
-The AMG flags (last column) are explained in the [DRAM publication](https://academic.oup.com/nar/article/48/16/8883/5884738).

-You can also look into the original [protocol](https://www.protocols.io/view/viral-sequence-identification-sop-with-virsorter2-5qpvoyqebg4o/) for considerations on manual curation.
+**Note:** CheckV provides 2 separate files with the identified proviral and viral sequences.
+As we want to work with both of them, we combine them into a single file:

+    cat CheckV_results/proviruses.fna CheckV_results/viruses.fna > CheckV_results/combined.fna

+## Step 3 - Bacterial host assignment

+We will use **iPHoP** for bacterial host assignment of the viruses.
+Although iPHoP provides both genus- and species-level host predictions, we will focus solely on genus-level assignments.
+This is because iPHoP offers high-confidence predictions at the genus level (with an estimated false discovery rate of less than 10%), while the confidence decreases at the species level.

+The following command takes about Xh.
+You can also continue with the results in ``/data/precomputed/virome/iphop/``.

+    iphop predict \
+        --fa_file my_input_phages.fasta \
+        --db_dir /data/databases/Sept_2021_pub/ \
+        --out_dir IPHoP_results/
+        --num_threads 4

+**Note:** iPHoP allows to enrich the default database with custom MAGs to improve the host assignment of the viruses.

+The iPHoP output is described [here](https://bitbucket.org/MAVERICLab/vcontact2/wiki/Home](https://bitbucket.org/srouxjgi/iphop/src/main/#markdown-header-main-output-files)).

+Look into ``Host_prediction_to_genus_m90.csv``.
+By default, all virus-host pairs for which the confidence score is higher than the selected cutoff (default = 90) are included.
+For this exercise, consider only the top hit for each virus (prediction with highest confidence score):

+??? done "Is there any virus predicted to infect Bacteroides genus?"

+??? done "Considering the genome completeness estimated in the previous step, which of these Bacteroides phages is predicted to have a complete genome?"

+## Step 4 - Functional annotation

+Multiple tools can be used for the functional annotation of viral genomes.
+Here, we will use geNomad (annotate module) to retrieve the annotations for each of the proteins in our predicted viral genomes.

+The following command takes about 10 min.
+You can also continue with the results in ``/data/precomputed/virome/genomad_annotation/``.

+    genomad annotate \
+          viral_contigs.fa \
+          geNomad_annotation_results \
+          /data/databases/geNomad_db/

+The detailed explanation of this step can be found [here](https://portal.nersc.gov/genomad/pipeline.html#annotate).
+Check now the ``X_virus_genes.tsv`` file:

+??? done "Does any of the identified viruses use an alternative genetic code?"
+    We find 2 viruses ....

+??? done "Are any of the identified viruses encoding proteins that enable integration into the bacterial genome?"
+    Yes, X ....

+**Note:** Genetic code 11 (translation table 11) is the standard code used for Bacteria, Archaea, prokaryotic viruses and chloroplast proteins.

+??? done
+> Which bacteriophage are we looking for?
+>

+## Extra Step - Viral genome visualization